What is behavioral targeting?

 - dynamic landing pages that show more relevant information to the user

-- personalized interactions with the visitors (banners, pop-ups), displayed on key moments: on landing page, on exit
+- personalized interactions with the visitors (banners, pop-ups), displayed on key moments: on the landing page, on exit

 And a few reasons for using personalization: